 Chemical peels are also designed to reduce the appearance of facial lines and to improve the texture of the skin, by removing the outer layer of the epidermis to allow a new layer of fresh cells to grow back.
 Effects are usually mild but there is a risk of permanent pigmentation (lightening or darkening of the skin) and of infection.

 Laser treatment can be used to remove unwanted facial or bodily hair and also to reduce scars and blemishes (laser skin resurfacing).
 As with all laser treatment there is a risk of burns, pigmentation and scarring.

-If you have undergone a treatment which did not leave you with the desired results and which you believe was carried out incorrectly contact us to speak to a member of our personal injury team who will speak to you in more detail about all aspects of your claim and let you know what documents you may need to provide to move forward in your claim, should you decide to proceed.
+If you have undergone a treatment which did not leave you with the desired results and which you believe was carried out incorrectly contact us to speak to a member of our personal injury team who will speak to you in more detail about all aspects of your cosmetic surgery claims and let you know what documents you may need to provide to move forward in your claim, should you decide to proceed.
 Be assured that all information you provide us will remain confidential.